captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I think I don't have the right words, anymore.
 Sharon doesn't feel [right].
 Wife is no longer [right]
-and for some time now, Mother hos not been right.
+and for some time now, Mother has not been right.
 (Pause.)
 "Roommate" was good.
-That was a good word.
+That was a good word.COCC
 But now it's no longer
 right.
 (Beat - a burst of anger.)
 I just think
-that there is a heiter way to do things than the one where we live a certain life and then we lose it completely!
+that there is a better way to do things than the one where we live a certain life and then we lose it completely! c.onfl
+ 97
 (Pause.)
-I slept in the Idtchen for a week.
+I slept in the kitchen for a week.
 And now I'm awake.
-And this house is very empty.
+And this house is very empty
 And I don't know where to start.
 Except over.
 Again.
-(She gathers up the doll shards and coke bag-gies.
+(She gathers up the doll shards and coke bag- gies.
 We might think she's going to throw them out.
 (And then...)
 (She sets the bags of coke on the table in a long row.)
 All first poems are bad poems... but there's a great liberty in being bad.
-(As she considers her bot, and a glorious future of illegal activity...)
+(As she considers her loot, and a glorious future of illegal activity...)
 (Blackout.)
 End of Play

 ---
 ---
 template: title